Azure-Samples/java-rate-limiting-pattern-sample/README.md

 **1. Service Bus Buffering and Retry Mechanism:** Service Bus, being a messaging service, inherently provides a buffering mechanism.
 When messages are sent from APIM to the Service Bus, they are stored in a queue.
 If the rate-limited service is temporarily unable to process messages at the rate they are arriving, the messages remain in the queue, creating a buffer.
 Service Bus also has a retry mechanism, attempting to send the messages to the processor sending to the rate-limited service again after a predefined interval if the processing initially fails.

-**2. Rate Limiting at the Service Level:** The rate-limited service is designed to process messages at a specified rate, in this case, 100 messages per minute according to the load testing findings.
+**2. Rate Limiting at the Service Level:** The rate-limited service is designed to process messages at a specified rate, in this case, `300 messages per minute` according to the load testing findings.
 This rate limit acts as a form of backpressure.
 If the rate-limited service cannot keep up with the incoming message rate, it only processes a subset of messages, adhering to the defined rate.
 This ensures that the service is not overwhelmed, and it prevents potential degradation of performance or service disruption.

 **3. APIM Policies for Flow Control:** APIM policies are used to implement authentication, authorization, and message transformation before sending messages to the Service Bus.
 These policies can also be used to control the flow of messages.
 For example, policies can be configured to introduce delays between consecutive requests to the Service Bus, providing a form of backpressure to avoid overwhelming the downstream system.
 Also, message transformation, event schema validation, and other operations can be performed to ensure that the messages are in the correct format before being sent to the Service Bus.